Swimming Pool Questions and Answers

 How Will I Know When My Pool is Serviced?

 At the start of service, we will provide a time card that will be placed inside your pool equipment's timer control box.
 Each week of service, the service technician will write the date and time of service.
 It is imperative that this card remain in the box and not exposed to the elements.
 Another way of knowing is that your pool is always balanced and algae free!

 What Type of Chemicals Do You Use?

 We apply only the highest quality chemicals to your swimming pool.
-We use liquid chlorine, hydrochloric acid, and cyanuric acid (conditioner/stabilizer), along with various types of algaecide and shock treatments when needed.
-Most chemicals we use are included in our monthly service rate, but sometimes other specialty chemicals are needed to specifically treat your pool for various conditions that may arise.
+We use liquid chlorine, hydrochloric acid, and cyanuric acid (conditioner/stabilizer), along with various types of algaecide, shock treatments and phosphate removers when needed.
+Most chemicals we use are included in our monthly service rate and Annual Specialty Chemical Fee, but sometimes other specialty chemicals are needed to specifically treat your pool for various conditions that may arise.

 What is a Conditioner?

 Conditioner (stabilizer/cyanuric acid) is a chemical added to swimming pools to slow down the decomposition of chlorine from the sun's ultraviolet rays (UV).
 It basically "holds" chlorine in the water long enough to sanitize and kill bacteria in the pool.
 It is a necessary chemical for each pool.
 At the start of service, our service technician will test the level and add conditioner at a charge of $3.00 per pound needed to bring up the level to between 80 - 100 ppm (parts per million).
-Once a year in the spring, we have an annual conditioner charge of $65.00 that will cover the needs of the pool for the year.
-Please note: pools that leak water or are in excess of 40,000 gallons will be charged extra throughout the year as the pool requires.
-Conditioner levels drop through water loss of any kind.
+Once a year in the spring, we have an Annual Specialty Chemical Fee that will cover the conditioner needs of your pool for the year.
+Conditioner loss happens though water loss due to splash out or leaks.
+Please note: pools that leak water consistently may be assessed an added conditioner fee.

 How Should My Pool Look With Your Service?